-The appointment of Derek Mitchell to be NDI’s third president is a homecoming.
-Beginning in September 2018, he will return to NDI just over two decades after he departed the Institute in 1997, at the conclusion of nearly four years as Senior Program Officer for Asia and the former Soviet Union.
+The appointment of Derek Mitchell as NDI’s third president is a homecoming.
+Beginning in September 2018, he returned to NDI just over two decades after he departed the Institute in 1997, at the conclusion of nearly four years as Senior Program Officer for Asia and the former Soviet Union.

 Since that time, Mitchell has had a distinguished career in and out of the U.S. government, in which he has witnessed the connection between democracy and international security.